J-DM/Roth-Peranson/README.md

 ## Prerequisites

-This is largely standalone, the only requirement being python 3 and pandas to manage the csv rank order lists.
+This is largely standalone, the only requirement being Python 3 and pandas to manage the csv rank order lists.

 ```